 Apparently on its release, the game had instant publicity from the tabloids but despite this only a small quantity of games were sold.

-In some stores the game was banned due to a small amount of customers complaints from customers and as most large stores had sale or return most of the games were returned.
+In some stores the game was banned due to complaints from customers and as most large stores had sale or return most of the games were returned.

 Other titles I know of to be released by Bad Taste Software are ‘Santa’s Grotty Christmas’ for the Commodore 64 and ‘Seal Cull’ written in 2011 for the PC.